 Discovery Place has dozens of hands-on exhibits, a huge IMAX movie screen, and things to do for all ages.
 The museum also regularly hosts large traveling exhibits like Body Worlds.
 There's also a nice aquarium portion of the museum, plus an actual rainforest that you can walk through featuring plenty of exotic live birds, reptiles, and plants.

 There's nothing a kid likes better in the summer months than getting wet, and Charlotte's public park system has several spray-grounds—miniature water parks with jets that shoot water out of the ground.
-Kids can run, splash and play, and the ground is usually somewhat padded to prevent injuries
+Kids can run, splash, and play, and the ground is usually somewhat padded to prevent injuries.

-Here's where you'll find spraygrounds in Charlotte:
+Here's where you'll find free spray-grounds in Charlotte:

 - Veterans Park at 2136 Central Avenue (east of Uptown in the Elizabeth neighborhood near US-74)